huangzhichong/MyPresentation/markdown.md

 ]
 .right-column[

-*csv.rb* is moved under utilities, the module name is changed to `Utilities::CSV`
+- *csv.rb* is moved under utilities

+- the module name is changed to `Utilities::CSV`

-refactor the way about handling csv files, examples as below,
+- refactor the way about handling csv files

 ```ruby
 file = "#{File.dirname(__FILE__)}/report.csv"
 csv = Utilities::CSVParser.new(file)